 Vulnerabilities associated with runtime exceptions are addressed in clause 6.36.

-Python programs, however, often include extension modules written in C or C++, and any string types used for those modules will be C-based string types which have the vulnerability.
+Python programs, however, may include extension modules written in C or C++, and any string types used for those modules will be C-based string types which have the vulnerability.

 6.7.2 Guidance to language users